wodby/docs/apps/drupal/settings.md

 ### settings.php

-Wodby automatically adds include of `/srv/wodby.settings.php` to `settings.php` file inside of `sites/default`.
+Wodby automatically adds include of `/srv/conf/wodby.settings.php` to `settings.php` file inside of `sites/default`.
 If directory doesn't exist Wodby will create it automatically.
 If you want to use directory other than default please read the [article about multi-site](multi-site.md) configuration.

+**!
+Do not edit wodby.settings.php**, all changes to this file will be reset.

+The `wodby.settings.php` file contains configuration settings for integration with Wodby services such as Database, Cache storage and Reverse Caching Proxy.
+You can override settings specified in wodby.settings.php in your `sites/*/settings.php` file after the include of wodby.settings.php

 ### sites.php